 DA

-DA extends intelligent control to the distribution system that includes the following capabilities: Voltage Optimization, Load Reduction/Optimization, system fault detection & remediation and SCADA.
-For more information, refer to [2].
+DA extends intelligent control to the distribution system that includes the following capabilities: Voltage Optimization, Load Reduction/Optimization, system fault detection and remediation, and SCADA.
+For more information, refer to NISTIR 7761 V2 (2013) [2].

 Application requirements for network communications